Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Introduction

-As a consequence, the novelty of our approach is the combination of the theory of Sobolev spaces and Fourier series analysis.
-The presented method is fully spectral and the required bounds in the computer-assisted approach are computed following the approach in \cite{periodic_navier_spontaneous,period_kuramoto,MR2718657,MR3904424}.
-Consequently, after building an approximate solution $u_{0}$ through its Fourier series representation, the central result (see Section~\ref{sec:bound_inverse}) of this article enables us to build a rigorous approximate inverse for $D\mathbb{F}(u_{0})$ using bounded linear operator in $\ell^{2}.$ The construction of this approximation depends on the corresponding Fourier series operator $DF(U_{0})$ defined on $\Omega_{0}$.
+As a consequence, the novelty of our approach is the combination of the theory of Sobolev spaces and Fourier series analysis, resulting in a computer-assisted method to tackle PDEs on $\R^m$.
+The presented method is fully spectral and the required bounds in the computer-assisted approach are computed following the approach in \cite{periodic_navier_spontaneous,period_kuramoto}.
+Moreover, the success of our analysis is due to recovery of the notion of compactness.
+Indeed, instead of considering $\mathbb{L}^{-1}$ alone (which can be done on bounded domains), we study $D\mathbb{G}(u_0)\mathbb{L}^{-1}$ and prove this this operator is compact from $L^2(\R^m)$ to itself (cf. Lemma \ref{lem:compact}).
+This theoretical result is fundamental as it justifies our spectral construction on $\Omega_0$.
+Consequently, after building an approximate solution $u_{0}$ through its Fourier coefficients, the central result (see Section~\ref{sec:bound_inverse}) of this article enables us to build an approximate inverse for $D\mathbb{F}(u_{0})$ using a bounded linear operator in $\ell^{2}.$ The construction of this approximation depends on the corresponding operator $DF(U_{0})$ on sequences of Fourier coefficients.
 Moreover, we show in Section \ref{sec:bound_inverse} that the periodic problem ``tends'' to the unbounded problem at the rate $\mathcal{Z}_{u}$, where this quantity is exponentially decaying with the size of the domain $\om$ (cf. Theorem \ref{th : Zu computation}).

 The paper is organized as follows.
 We begin in Section~\ref{sec:set_up} by establishing the necessary tools and assumptions in order to set up our method.
-Then we expose in Section~\ref{sec:bound_inverse} the spectral method to compute a rigorous approximate inverse for $D\mathbb{F}(u_{0})$.
+Then we expose in Section~\ref{sec:bound_inverse} the spectral method to compute an approximate inverse for $D\mathbb{F}(u_{0})$.
 In Section~\ref{sec : computer assisted analysis}, we show how the construction of the approximate inverse may be used to prove (constructively) existence of strong solutions via a computer-assisted analysis.
 In Section~\ref{sec:constraigned} we show how the method can be generalized to parameter dependent PDEs with extra equations (in particular eigenvalue problems).
 Finally, Section~\ref{sec:kawahara} provides an application of our approach for the Kawahara equation (sometimes called 5th order KdV equation).
-In particular, we are able to rigorously prove the existence an stability of a soliton solution.
+In particular, we are able to prove the existence and stability of a soliton solution.
 All codes to perform the computer-assisted proofs are available at \cite{julia_cadiot}.